ElfSundae/laravel-skeleton/README.md

 ## Installation

-You can install this package via the [Composer](https://getcomposer.org) manager:
+You can install this package using the [Composer](https://getcomposer.org) manager:

 ```sh
 $ composer require :vendor/:package_name